Enterprise-connect/documentation/ec-guide.md

 > [EC Client] 2017/10/31 09:28:51 Token refreshed.
 The token will be expired in ***x*** minutes.
 Approx. ***y*** minutes to the next auto-refresh

 if (y >= x) { You are going to have issues };

+#### Problem: EC Server Agent getting 404 trying to reach the EC Gateway
+The solutions to this problem range from "simple fix" to a Predix Support ticket.
+The easiest and most likely causes are:
+- Have you verified the EC Gateway is up and running?
+- Does the *-hst* flag properly reflect the EC Gateway URL in the correct format?
+    - *-hst wss://gateway-url/agent*

+Beyond these simple fixes, if the 404 error is including the name of your current Gateway app/url, and you have pushed or updated this Gateway in the past, this could be due to the existence of "phantom" apps which were not properly deleted in Cloud Foundry.
+In such cases, only the Predix Support team has the tools and access to identify and correct such anomalies.
+In this event, they will need the 'gtwId's of the offending apps, which you can get from the Gateway list at the Service URI, or in the EC Server logs near the 404 message.
+They can use these Ids to find and properly destroy the bad Gateway apps.

 ## References and Further Resources